Skip to main content

 U.S. Marine

 Common law torts are civil wrongs that allow a person to seek compensation for damages caused by another person’s wrongful act.
-Three types of common law torts are negligence, intentional torts, and strict liability.
-Negligence involves a failure to exercise reasonable care, intentional torts involve an intentional act that causes harm, and strict liability involves a defendant being held responsible for harm caused regardless of intent or negligence.
+Common law torts are negligence, intentional torts, and strict liability.
+Negligence involves a failure to exercise reasonable care, intentional torts involve a deliberate act that causes harm, and strict liability consists of a defendant being held responsible for harm caused regardless of intent or negligence.

-As noted, there are three types of tort, strict liability, negligence, and intentional torts.
-Let’s explore what intentional tort is with Ehline Law and our personal injury attorneys.
+As noted, there are three types of torts: strict liability, negligence, and intentional torts.
+With Ehline Law and our personal injury attorneys, let’s explore intentional torts.

 Video Transcript - What Is an ‘Intentional Tort’ and Some Remedies?